 From that perspective, it’s more relevant that vendors adopt open standards, so that migration becomes easier and lock-in is addressed at the source.
 For instance, Mendix does the following:

-- Offers customers freedom of choice for public cloud, private cloud and on-premise deployment, including multiple options for public cloud infrastructure providers.
+- Offers customers freedom of choice for public cloud, private cloud and on-premises deployment, including multiple options for public cloud infrastructure providers.

 - Guarantees customer ownership of data, including transparency of the data model.